ULJ-Yale/qunex/README.md

 Versioning
 ----------

-Qu|Nex suite version: 0.62.7
+Qu|Nex suite version: 0.62.8

 Submodules:

 * connector: 0.62.8
 * library: 0.62.2
-* nitools: 0.61.1
+* nitools: 0.61.2
-* niutilities: 0.62.8
+* niutilities: 0.62.9

 Release notes
 -------------

-* 0.62.7  qunex.sh patched to include pushd and popd functionality to preserve initial user working directory
+* 0.62.7  qunex.sh patched to include pushd and popd functionality to preserve initial user working directory.
-* 0.62.6  runTurnkey patch to include T2 to rsync command for hcp2 step
+* 0.62.6  runTurnkey patch to include T2 to rsync command for hcp2 step.
 * 0.62.5  Improved parameter checking in the createList command.
 * 0.62.4  Added the use_sequence_info parameter that specifies which information is extracted from JSON sidecars during dcm2niix conversion.
 * 0.62.3  Robust parsing of the hcp_filename parameter in RunTurnkey.